darkracer3010/coupon-management/README.md

 16. **No partial discounts** - Either full discount applies or none (no partial threshold discounts)
 17. **Stateless API** - Each request is independent; no session management
 18. **Synchronous processing** - All operations are synchronous; no async/background jobs
+19. **Repetition Limit** - If repetition limit is not defined, then a coupon can be applied only once

 ## Testing